 Consultants (and I’m guilty) like to put labels on things and you may see:

 These numbers come from a very famous study by Nowlan and Heap (Google it!) that was commissioned by the US Defense Department.
-It doesn’t mean these numbers are an exact refection for every industry but the study but it has stood the test of time and I believe it has lead to the development of Reliability Centered Maintenance.
-But let’s say its wrong and let us double the amount they say is age related (full machine life expectancy).
-That would make it 22% and 78% would be the amount of random failures.
-Even if we quadruple it its only 44% meaning random is at 56% and we are still on the wrong side of the equation.
+It doesn’t mean these numbers are an exact reflection of every industry but the study but it has stood the test of time and I believe it has led to the development of Reliability Centered Maintenance.
+But let’s say it’s wrong and let us double the amount they say is age-related (full machine life expectancy).
+That would make it 22% and 78% would be the number of random failures.
+Even if we quadruple, it’s only 44% meaning random is at 56% and we are still on the wrong side of the equation.
 The maintenance goal has to be to get the full life expectancy for all their machine assets.

 If you look at the life cycle of a machine, we need to know and manage the failure as best we can.
 If we only focus or mainly focus on the failure, we will not improve the reliability of the machine.
 We cannot control the failure.
 What we can control is the installation and done correctly this will improve the process giving the optimum life for the machine.

-I sell laser alignment systems as well a vibration instruments.
+I sell laser alignment systems as well as vibration instruments.
 If a customer were to buy a vibration monitoring tool before they bought a laser system.
-I would think their focus is on the effect of the issue not the cause.
+I would think their focus is on the effect of the issue, not the cause.
 What do you think?

 by Ana Maria Delgado, CRL